on all orders!

 Use a 1/8-inch Allen wrench or screwdriver in the appropriate screw.
 Turn clockwise to reduce speed, counterclockwise to increase the speed. ("S"- Swing Speed: is the adjustment for the long swing of the door, "L"- Latch Speed: adjustment for the short final swing of the door.)

-To achieve the 5 lbs. maximum force required, you may need to experiment with the swing speed and the foot or shoe adjustment.
+To achieve the 5 lbs. the maximum force required you may need to experiment with the swing speed and the foot or shoe adjustment.

 Foot or shoe adjustment: In the standard position, the mounting hole is at the normal dimension.
 By rotating the foot or shoe, the adjustable arm can be offset to provide a large power increase.
 For closers with a two-hole shoe, you can move the adjustable arm closer to the hinge side of the door, increasing the power up to 15%.
 With a closer with a three-hole shoe, you can increase the power up to 7.5% by moving the arm from the center position to the hinge side of the door.
 Moving the arm from the center position to the latch side of the door can decrease the power as much as 7.5%.